pocha/django-blog/README.md

 *django-admin.py* is Django’s command-line utility for administrative tasks.
 It will be used to create Django projects, handle database operations, run development server and do several other tasks which we'll dive into later modules.

-To create your first Django project, goto the console and run
+To create your first Django project, run the following command ``Terminal``
 	django-admin.py startproject django_blog

 This will create a folder *django_blog* with the following structure.
 Here, *django_blog* is the name of our project.